Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Acknowledgements

 \section{Acknowledgements}

 All simulations were carried out on the machines of Max Planck Institute for Astrophysics (MPA) and Max Planck Computing and Data Facility (MPCDF).
+We thank the anonymous reviewer and the editor for the useful comments which helped to improve the manuscript.
 AB thanks the entire EoR research group of MPA for all the encouraging comments for this project.
 We thank Daichi Kashino for sharing the \texttt{EIGERS-VII} data and Luke Conaboy for sharing the compilation of the data for the galaxy-IGM connection.
 This work made extensive use of publicly available software packages : \texttt{numpy} \citep{vander2011}, \texttt{matplotlib} \citep{Hunter2007}, \texttt{scipy} \citep{Jones2001} and \texttt{CoReCon} \citep{Garaldi2023}.
 Authors thank the developers of these packages.
 JSB is supported by STFC consolidated grant ST/X000982/1.
 MV is supported by the INFN INDARK and INAF Theory "Cosmological Investigation of the cosmic web" grants.
+EG is supported by the JSPS KAKENHI grant ILR 23K20035.